syl20bnr/spacemacs/README.md

 3. (Optional) Install the default fonts

-   It's recommended to install [Source Code Pro][] by Adobe, as the default font.
-It ensures that, for example the symbols on the modeline (bottom bar) looks correct.
+   It's recommended to install [Source Code Pro][] by Adobe as the default font.
+   It ensures that, for example, the symbols on the mode-line (bottom bar) looks correct.
 It's also recommended to use a "Fallback font".
-These depend on the system:
+These depend on the
+   system:

    - GNU/Linux: *NanumGothic* (package named *fonts-nanum* on Debian, for example)
    - macOS: *Arial Unicode MS*
    - Windows: *MS Gothic* or *Lucida Sans Unicode*

-   If the modeline doesn't look similar to the [picture at the top of this page](#introduction), then make sure you have the correct fallback font installed.
+   If the mode-line doesn't look similar to the [picture at the top of this page](#introduction), make sure you have the correct fallback font installed.

-   If you're running in a terminal then you'll also need to change the terminals font settings.
+   If you're running in a terminal, then you'll also need to change the terminal's font settings.

 4. Launch Emacs.
 Spacemacs will automatically install the packages it requires.

-5. Launch Emacs, and answer the questions in the Dotfile wizard installer.
+5. Once the packages are installed, answer the questions in the Dotfile wizard installer.
 If you are new to Emacs and Spacemacs, then it's fine to just accept the default choices.
 It's easy to try the other choices later, without having to reinstall Spacemacs.
 They can be changed in the dotfile `~/.spacemacs`.

-   After answering the questions, then Spacemacs starts downloading and installing the packages it requires.
-When the packages have been installed.
-   Restart Emacs to complete the installation.
+6. After answering the questions, Spacemacs will download and install the remaining packages it will require.
+When the all the packages have been installed, restart Emacs to complete the installation.

 **Notes:**
 If you are behind a firewall or similar and you get an error regarding package